brcosta/clj-extras-plugin/README.md

 <!-- Plugin description -->

-Custom features added on top of Cursive for Clojure Lovers:
+Custom features added on top of Cursive for Clojure Lovers like inline code evaluation, clj-kondo linting and more!

 - Inline code evaluation: evaluate forms directly in source view (see screenshots)!
 Just add a custom Keymap for Tools/Evaluate Inline actions menu
 - Clj-kondo support: lint your files with clj-kondo (built-in or local binary support)